mberenbach/mberenbach.github.io/body.md

 5. Overhead Press
 6. Chin-ups

-All performed two times a week on different days (A/B, for example A on Monday and B on Thursday)
+This hits all major muscle groups in the body.
+Do this twice a week on different days to start (A/B, for example A on Monday and B on Thursday), and do 3 sets of each exercise to start.

-Beginner (or abbreviated)
-Day A and B: Perform 1x8-10 of each exercise, increase weight when 10 reps are achieved two workouts in a row.

-Advanced (or more time to spare)
-Day A - Perform 3x3-5 each exercise, increase weight once 3x5 is achieved on two consecutive weeks.
-Day B - Perform 2x6-8 each exercise, increase weight once 2x8 is achieved on two consecutive weeks.
+Optional (if you feel like it, these are not strictly required):
+* Face pulls - especially great if you have shoulder problems
+* Ab work - planks, hanging knee raises, cable crunches, etc
+* Calves - standing calf raise of some kind
+* Arms - bicep curls, tricep presses

 # FAQ

-Q: Where is the ab work, calf work, or bicep work?
-A: You don't need it (really).
-All of these bodyparts will get a lot of indirect work on the compound movements, and genetics will play a bigger role in how well these muscles will develop.
-However, if you really want to focus here, hanging leg raises, standing calf raises, and barbell curls are the most effective exercises for these bodyparts.

 Q: Do I really need .8g / lb LBM protein?
 A: No, but I wouldn't go below .6g / lb LBM.
 Trying to do this program on too little protein is asking for bad recovery and spinning